rombrew/gp/README.md

 	$ gp file.txt

-Note that first valid line of plain text (or CSV) file will be interpreted as **name@unit** of the columns.
-Here is a simple example of the file.
+Note that first valid line of plain text (or CSV) file will be interpreted as **name@unit** description of the columns.
+Here is a simple example of the plain text file.

 	$ cat file.txt
 	time@s  var1@a  var2@v  hexpar@